 The current law for direct discrimination requires individuals to prove a comparator (i.e., whether someone without their attribute would be treated differently).
 This approach fails for many attributes, ignores intersectionality, and creates a major barrier to justice.
-The Respect at Work Act would have fixed this.
+This approach mirrors the position in Victoria, ACT and under the Federal Racial Discrimination Act.

 The new law also makes indirect discrimination clearer and easier to prove, with more of a focus on the disadvantage that people experience because of their protected characteristics.
-The Respect at Work Act mirrors the position in Victoria, ACT and under the Federal Racial Discrimination Act.